deepset-ai/haystack-demos/README.md

 This repository contains **fully functional applications** that demonstrate how to use Haystack for implementing a range of NLP use cases, from **advanced LLM-driven solutions** to **practical natural language processing tasks**.
 Some of these applications are available online, while all of them can be run locally.
 For more details, visit [Haystack Demos](https://haystack.deepset.ai/overview/demo).

+To build your own Haystack demo, you can use the [👾 Template for Haystack Apps with Streamlit](https://github.com/deepset-ai/haystack-streamlit-app).

 ## Demo apps

 ### In this repository